rapiddweller/rapiddweller-benerator-ce/doc/generating_unique_data.md

 ### Uniqueness with Regular Expression

-There are ID generators which generate UUID strings, but in most cases you have constraints on string length and character select which require you to have something more individual and configurable.
+There are ID generators that generate UUID strings, but in most cases, you have constraints on string length and character select which require you to have something more individual and configurable.

 One of the best general approaches is to use Benerator's feature to generate unique strings